IntelLabs/nlp-architect/doc/source/index.rst

 language understanding.
 It is intended to be a space to promote research and collaboration.

 The library includes our past and ongoing NLP research and development efforts as part of Intel AI Lab.

+NLP Architect can be downloaded from Github: https://github.com/NervanaSystems/nlp-architect

 How can NLP Architect be used
 ===============================